Position: Token Taxes Can Mitigate AI's Economic Risks: Abstract

 \section{Abstract}

-The development of AGI threatens to erode government tax bases, lower living standards, and disempower citizens—risks that make the 40-year stagnation of wages during the first industrial revolution look mild in comparison.
-While AI safety research has focused primarily on capability risks, comparatively little work has studied how to mitigate the economic risks of AGI.
-In this paper, we argue that the economic risks posed by a post-AGI world can be effectively mitigated by token taxes: usage-based surcharges on model inference applied at the point of sale.
+AI-driven automation threatens to erode government tax bases, lower living standards, and disempower citizens—risks that mirror the 40-year stagnation of wages during the first industrial revolution.
+While AI safety research has focused primarily on capability risks, comparatively little work has studied how to mitigate the economic risks of AI.
+This position paper argues that technical governance researchers should prioritize the study of token taxes: usage-based surcharges on model inference applied at the point of sale.
 We situate token taxes within previous proposals for robot taxes and identify two key advantages: they are enforceable through existing compute governance infrastructure, and they capture value where AI is used rather than where models are hosted.
-For enforcement, we outline a staged audit pipeline — black-box token verification, norm-based tax rates, and white-box audits.
-For impact, we highlight the need for agent-based modeling of token taxes' economic effects.
-Finally, we discuss alternative approaches including FLOP taxes, and how to prevent AI superpowers vetoing such measures.
+We then present a research roadmap.
+For enforcement, we outline a staged audit pipeline---black-box token verification, norm-based tax rates, and white-box audits---and identify open technical problems at each stage.
+For impact, we highlight the need for economic modeling of cost pass-through and deadweight loss.
+Finally, we discuss why FLOP taxes may be preferable, token taxes could stifle innovation, and how to prevent AI superpowers from vetoing such measures.